nick-shaw/blackmagic-io/README.md

 7. **Matrix / Resolution restrictions**:
    - **Rec.601** is only supported for SD display modes (NTSC, PAL, etc.) and is the only matrix supported for SD
    - **Rec.709** and **Rec.2020** are only supported for HD and higher resolutions (720p, 1080p, 2K, 4K, 8K, etc.)
 8. **HLG static metadata is suppressed on transmit by the Blackmagic SDK**: When EOTF is HLG, the SDK transmits zero values for all HDR static metadata fields (display primaries, white point, mastering display luminance, MaxCLL, MaxFALL) over HDMI, even when populated explicitly via `set_static_metadata()`.
 The receive side reads non-zero values faithfully when present in an incoming HLG signal, so the suppression is transmit-side, not receive-side.
 SDI conveys HDR static metadata via SMPTE ST 2108 ANC packets (separate from VPID, which carries only EOTF and matrix); the S2108 path is used for PQ.
 For HLG on SDI, the static metadata is not present in the captured signal.
 This is consistent with the view that HLG is display-referred but stricter than CTA-861.3 permits.
-See HDMI Notes for details.
+See [HLG static metadata: faithful on receive, suppressed on Blackmagic transmit](#hlg-static-metadata-faithful-on-receive-suppressed-on-blackmagic-transmit) under HDMI Notes for details.

 ## HDMI Notes